vicision/vicision.github.io/_posts/2017-01-24-nyc_today_my_first_cli_gem.markdown

 ![Event Info](http://i.imgur.com/o8wFzOO.png)

-The user is then able to return to the event listing and go forward in the list to later events or back to earlier ones, or return to the main event category menu to look select a different type of event.
+The user is then able to return to the event listing and go forward in the list to later events or back to earlier ones, or return to the main event category menu to select a different type of event.

 And that's pretty much it!
 It seems so much simpler described here than it actually was in practice.
 There were numerous hurdles and setbacks throughout the process, and overcoming them and moving on to the next step was a great feeling every time, and a great learning experience.
 I'm especially happy to have made an app that I'll probably actually use pretty frequently in my day-to-day life.
 Hopefully others will find it useful too!